 (1) An assisted living program may not provide day, partial, or hourly adult day care services without appropriate adult medical day care licensure.

-(2) However, an individual who has applied for admission or who has been admitted to the assisted living program may, for a reasonable period of time not to exceed 30 days, transition to the assisted living program in increments of partial days before becoming a resident.
+(2) [However, a]An individual who has applied for admission or who has been admitted to the assisted living program may, for a reasonable period of time not to exceed 30 days, transition to the assisted living program in increments of partial days before becoming a resident.

 (3) All regulations of this chapter apply to services and care provided during this transition period.

+(4) The individual transitioning to the assisted living program is counted as a resident.

-D. An assisted living program dually licensed as an adult medical day care program or any other licensed program must meet all requirements for both programs.
+D. Dual Licensure.
+An assisted living program dually licensed as an adult medical day care program or any other licensed program must meet all requirements for both programs.
 One program’s activities shall not infringe upon the operation of the other program.

 [D.] E. A person who falsifies or alters an assisted living license shall be subject to referral for criminal prosecution and imposition of civil fines.